jeffrey-cochran/sempylver/README.md

 Simple semantic versioning in Python.
 A CLI tool.

 ## How to use this package:
-1. Install Cygwin and **make sure to include the git package when installing**
+1. [If using Windows] Install Cygwin and **make sure to include the git package when installing**
-2. Add Cygwin's bin directory to your path
+2. [If using Windows] Add Cygwin's bin directory to your path
-3. Copy your .ssh folder to cygwin/home/USERNAME/.ssh
+3. [If using Windows] Copy your .ssh folder to cygwin/home/USERNAME/.ssh
 4. *pip install git+ssh://git@github.com/jeffrey-cochran/sempylver.git*
 5. *sempylver config --author YOURNAME*
 6. *sempylver config --email YOUREMAIL*